frmdstryr/arduino-members/README.md

 # Arduino Members

-A library for defining `observable members` which are properties can be  watched or `observed` for changes to properly keep state in sync within an application.
+A library for defining `observable members` which are properties that can be  watched or `observed` for changes to properly keep state in sync within an application.

 Orignally forked from [https://github.com/tomstewart89/Callback](https://github.com/tomstewart89/Callback)